cferggie/flask-template/README.md

 # Flask Template

-A lightweight and modern Flask server template, perfect for building RESTful APIs and web applications.
+A lightweight and modern Ollama Flask server template, perfect for building RESTful APIs and web applications that require prompting to LLMs.

 ## Features